-- Progress towards the identified outcomes will be shared with parents termly through feedback regarding SEN support reviews but also through Edukey, Provision Map and Parents' Evenings. - Parents may also find the home-school diary a useful tool to use to communicate with school staff on a more regular basis. - Parents are encouraged to arrange an appointment to discuss their child's progress with the class/subject teacher, the SENCO, a member of the senior leadership team at any time when they feel concerned or have information, they feel they would like to share that could impact on their child's success.
+- Progress towards the identified outcomes will be shared with parents termly through feedback regarding SEN support reviews but also through the school reporting system and Parents' Evenings. - Parents may also find the home-school diary a useful tool to use to communicate with school staff on a more regular basis. - Parents are encouraged to arrange an appointment to discuss their child's progress with the class/subject teacher, the SENCO, a member of the senior leadership team at any time when they feel concerned or have information they feel they would like to share that could impact on their child's success.
 Please contact the school office who will arrange this appointment for you. - If the pupil's rate of progress continues to be a concern then advice and support may be sought from the SENCO and the team of LSAs. - The SENCO and team of LSAs may use further assessment and/or observations to identify specific needs and inform provision.
-Examples include phonological awareness assessments, vocabulary tests, phonics screening and expressive/receptive language tests. - The Bexley Toolkit is being used across the school to support identifying needs and appropriate strategies to support these needs.
+Examples include phonological awareness assessments, vocabulary tests, phonics screening and expressive/receptive language tests.